SarpongAbasimi/Lingue/README.md

-#### This repositary contains languages that I am experimenting with.
+- This repositary contains materials that I am experimenting with.